Skip to content

 Native functions are direct bindings of FunC functions:

-Note Native functions could also be mutation and extension ones.
+Note Native functions can also be mutation and extension functions.

 @name(store_uint)